 This post contains affiliate links.
 Please read my disclosures.

-Green Tomato and Stem Ginger Cake with Streusel Topping is a revelation if you have never thought to put tomatoes in a cake.
-This gluten-free version is deeply flavourful and sweetly spiced with a gentle nudge of caramelised ginger.
+This Green Tomato Cake is a revelation if you have never thought to put tomatoes in a cake.
+This gluten-free version is deeply flavourful, studded with stem ginger, sweetly spiced with a gentle nudge of caramelised ginger with a crunchy streusel topping.

 I first published a recipe for Green Tomato and Stem Ginger Cake with Streusel Topping back in 2014 as a wheat cake.
 I made it a bunch of times but never got around to taking decent photos of the cake which was so popular at my market stall back then.
 I have no idea why it has taken me so long to switch the recipe up to a gluten-free version but I am thrilled I finally did it as I had forgotten how amazing this cake is.
 It goes without saying that I prefer the gluten-free version of the cake as I am a staunch alternative flour advocate but the sweet rice flour and oat flour really do give this beautifully flavourful sponge even more character.